ak-asu/web-dev-skill/.github/steps/3-project-setup.md

 This chapter provides a comprehensive guide to initializing a web development project for your portfolio site using modern tools.
 We will set up a React application with TypeScript using Vite, a high-performance build tool.
 To ensure code quality, we’ll configure ESLint for linting and Prettier for consistent formatting.
 Additionally, we’ll integrate Tailwind CSS for rapid styling.
 This guide is designed for beginners, offering step-by-step instructions and explanations of key files and concepts.

-## :keyboard: Activity: Complete the Chapter 1 Quiz
+## :keyboard: Activity: Chapter Tasks

-1. Start by reading through the content to understand the course workflow and basic web concepts.

-2. Once you've reviewed the material, open the `resources/Quiz3.md` file to take the quiz.
+1. Once you've reviewed the material, open the `resources/Quiz3.md` file to take the quiz.

-3. For each question in the quiz, place an 'X' inside the brackets [ ] for your chosen answer.

-4. After you've answered all questions, commit your changes to the `resources/Quiz3.md` file.

-5. The GitHub Actions workflow will automatically check your answers and, if correct, will progress you to the next chapter.
+2. Setup your project using the instructions provided in this chapter.
+Follow the steps to install Node.js, Vite, and Tailwind CSS, and configure ESLint and Prettier.

 Remember: There's no need to create a new branch - simply edit the quiz file, commit your changes, and push them to the main branch.